noor-aa/noorAfinalproject-nvidia/README.md

 )
-this code split it into test, train, val. the labels were made through this as well as setting up the onnx in the docker. i changed the labels to classify not only the title of the gem but also if it is precious, semi precious collectors or organic. i used the abbreviations P, SP, COLL and ORG. to code the classifier the code looked like this: import jetson.inference import jetson.utils import cv2 import numpy as np
+this code split it into test, train, val. the labels were made through this as well as setting up the onnx in the docker. i changed the labels to classify not only the title of the gem but also if it is precious, semi precious collectors or organic. i used the abbreviations P, SP, COLL and ORG.

-# Paths to dataset
+# to code the classifier the code looked like this:

+import jetson.inference
+import jetson.utils
+import cv2
+import numpy as np

 train_dir = "data/train"
 val_dir  = "data/val"